Harish-port/Bootstraps/nodejs/nodeJsInterviewPrep.md

  .File system
  .database
  .network requests

 5. Is Node.js Single-Threaded?
 If Yes, How? 🚀
-YEs Node js is single threaded meaning it process js code on a single main thread.However it is highly scalable because of its event driven approach and non-blocking architecture.
+Yes Node js is single threaded meaning it process js code on a single main thread.However it is highly scalable because of its event driven approach and non-blocking architecture.

 How does Nodejs work as single threaded system?
 1. Event loop mechanism